Table of Contents

 In crude futures, the price fluctuates very rapidly, and the reason behind it is the traders.
 Day traders often wind up their positions when the price moves up or in the opposite direction.
 They even cover the trade with the buy order; for example, when they see that their short selling is not working out, they immediately sell their trade and place a buy order to go along with the long positions taken by other speculators.

-In many cases, they may even get a margin call if their trading accounts go beyond the minimum margin requirements regarding a sudden event causing loss.
+In many cases, they may even receive a margin call if their trading accounts exceed the minimum margin requirements due to a sudden event causing loss.

 Crude futures are often driven by psychological trades (trader biases of whether the price would shoot up or fall.)
 Following the trend in this market can prove helpful, but it can change at any time.
-Though the changes are not that random as the market does give some technical signs to traders, it requires experience and skills to identify such indicators and place the trade at the exact time.
-One such indicator is trading in ranges; traders trade within a certain price range until the price bracket finally breaks out and has no room for the same price movements.
+Though the changes are not random, as the market gives some technical signs to traders, experience and skills are required to identify such indicators and place the trade at the exact time.
+One such indicator is trading in ranges; traders trade within a specific price range until the price bracket finally breaks out, and there is no room for the same price movements.

 How to Trade Oil Futures?

-No doubt, crude oil futures are very popular among day traders, but they are still of high risk given the global events’ sensitivity.
+Crude oil futures are undoubtedly very popular among day traders, but they are still highly risky, given the sensitivity of global events.

-As a day trader of oil futures, you should keep an eagle eye on the pivot points to get the support and resistance levels.
+As a day trader of oil futures, you should monitor the pivot points to get the support and resistance levels.
 It would help if you also had a stop loss to save your trades from downside risk.
-Keeping yourself updated with global events is something that you have to learn daily.
-Trading crude futures is very similar to trading stock index futures like E-mini S&P.
+It would help if you learned to update yourself daily with global events.
+Trading crude futures is similar to trading stock index futures like E-mini S&P.

-Trading crude futures is not rocket science but definitely involves meticulousness in trading and thinking capabilities.
-So, keep yourself focused, gain exposure, make mistakes (not too much that you can’t afford to trade again) and learn from your experience.
-And with time, you would get ease in trading this commodity for sure.
+Trading crude futures is not rocket science but involves meticulousness in trading and thinking capabilities.
+So, keep yourself focused, gain exposure, make mistakes (not too much that you can’t afford to trade again), and learn from your experience.
+And with time, you will find it easy to trade this commodity.